florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

 DC SSPC purchase cost
 *********************
-The purchase cost of the DC SSPC is based on the price of IGBT modules from `Semikron <https://www.semikron-danfoss.com/>`_, the maximum current (:math:`I_{max}`), and a price adjust factor (:math:`k_{\text{SSPC}}`) to consider price difference.
+The purchase cost of DC SSPC is based on the price of IGBT modules from `Semikron <https://www.semikron-danfoss.com/>`_, the maximum current (:math:`I_{max}`), and a price adjust factor (:math:`k_{\text{SSPC}}`) to consider price difference.

 .. math::